 In the year 1964 when Shastri became the Prime Minister, Sardar Swaran Singh was appointed as the full time Foreign Minister.
 With the appointment of full time Foreign Minister, the task of the policy making was transferred to the Foreign Minister and the burden of the Secretary General was drastically reduced.
 Therefore, the post was abolished and the Foreign Secretary was assigned to lead the administrative work of the ministry.
-Since then, the MEA continued to be led by Foreign Minister and Foreign Secretary and the system is still in practice today.
-At Present 129, including Foreign Secretary, the ministry consists of eight secretaries namely, Secretary (East), Secretary (Special Assignment), Secretary (DPA & ER), Secretary (West), Special Secretary (Americas & CPV).
-Below the Secretaries, there are five Additional

-Secretaries namely, Additional Secretaries (IO), Additional Secretaries (AD), Additional Secretaries (FA), Additional Secretaries, (Pr Chief Controller of Accounts), and Additional Secretaries (L&T), Under the Additional Secretary, numerous Joint Secretaries Directors and Deputy Secretaries, and other administrative staffs have been appointed to assist them in various administrative works:
+Since then, the MEA continued to be led by Foreign Minister and Foreign secretary and the system is still in practice today.
+At Present 129, including Foreign Secretary, the ministry consists of eight secretaries namely, Secretary (East), Secretary (Special Assignment), Secretary (DPA & ER), Secretary (West), Special Secretaries (AD), Additional Secretaries namely, Additional Secretaries (IO), Additional Secretaries (AD), Additional Secretaries (L&T), Under the Additional Secretary, numerous Joint Secretaries Directors and Deputy Secretaries, and other administrative staffs have been appointed to assist them in various administrative works: